isomerpages/moe-psgrepository/_welcome-to-the-psg/About PSG.md

 </li>
 <li>
 <p><strong>Thought -&nbsp;</strong>Brainstorm and provide constructive feedback
 and ideas to improve the school and PSG.
-Your insights help shape a better experience can strengthen the PSG's efforts.</p>
+Your insights shape contribute to better experience for the school, parents and children.</p>
 </li>
 </ul>
 <h3><strong>What to Note as a PSG Member?</strong></h3>